finos/legend/README.md

 Note that the features available in the shared instance within FINOS infrastructure largely map to the five modules open sourced to date.
 Features that are not yet available include model-to-database mappings and the execution of queries as services.
 As more modules are open sourced, more features will be activated in the shared instance.

 # Code (and Model) Repositories
+## GitHub and GitLab
+The Legend platform and project make use of both Github.
+### GitHub
+* GitHub, specifically the [FINOS GitHub organization](https://github.com/finos/), is the distributed version control and source code management for Legend code
+  * The Legend GitHub repos, like all FINOS repos, is configured to make use of the FINOS [Open Developer Platform](https://odp.finos.org/) tooling.
+* GitHub infrastructure is what's used to do Legend builds (E.g., JARS, which are then distributed through Maven Central)
+### GitLab
+* GitLab is used for source control of models "under the hood" of the Legend SDLC module.
+As such the models, written in the Legend language, are stored in GitLab.

+## Repositores
+### Code Repositories (GitHub)
 [This repository (finos/legend)](www.github.com/finos/legend) is the parent repository for the project.
 It is used principally for documentation and issue tracking.
 The code itself for the 5 modules open sourced thusfar can be found in the following 5 child repositories:
 * [Shared Module](https://github.com/finos/legend-shared): https://github.com/finos/legend-shared
 * [SDLC Module](https://github.com/finos/legend-sdlc): https://github.com/finos/legend-sdlc